oav27/Fantasy-Summer-Scratch-Game/README.md

 ## Creation Time:

 Coding on Scratch is a great way to get started.
 I loved coding on this platform, and found it super encouraging to get more and more creative.
-Sammy and I shared duties most of the times.
-I would code quite a lot, and give direction on how I wanted to game the look.
-Sammy would do a great job in making my vision a reality, while also helping me code here and there.

-Overall, it was a great collaraboration effort, and we benefited greatly by communicating our ideas and opinions.